HomeGuidesAPI ReferenceChangelog

 • Command Line Interface (CLI) - sidecar for bulk data processing via the command line (OPTIONAL and only available for Enterprise Customers).
 It should run on RHEL or Ubuntu in a separate VM which can schedule CRON jobs or other means to batch update large amounts of data.

 • SQL Server - relational database for storing RegScale data.
 It is typically installed into an existing database cluster or a cloud Relational Database Service (RDS).
 For test and evaluation, you can also install a local SQL Server Express instance on the same VM but this is not recommended or supported for Production use.
-NOTE: SQL Server containers for a local instance do not currently support Mac M1 chips due to a known Microsoft issue.
-If on a new Mac, you will need to provide a connection string to a remote SQL Server database.

 • File Storage - RegScale allows customers to upload and encrypt evidence inside of the platform.
 Storage is needed to hold this data and is typically thin provisioned to allow expansion over time.